 You will require this certificate to verify that a swimming pool meets certain safety requirements (e.g. child resistant barriers around the pool).
-Swimming pools include any excavation, structure or vessel that can be filled with water to a depth greater than 30 centimetres (including spa pools, but not spa baths).
+Swimming pools include any excavation, structure or vessel that can be filled with water to a depth greater than 30 centre meters (including spa pools, but not spa baths).

 These safety requirements apply to all swimming pools that exist, or are to be built, on residential property or property that is used for visitor or tourist accommodation.